Making Sense of Your Past Worth Facilitator Training

 Disclaimer: Participants attending this training will be doing their own personal work in order to learn the curriculum.
 How much work you do and how much you share with your table mates is completely up to you.
 We suggest bringing any self-care items you might need to the training.
 The participants in the first training made significant changes in improving their overall self-worth.
 To many, this was an unexpected gift.

-Morning Session: Survivors of Domestic Violence Curriculum Version 9:00-12:00 ($75.00)
+Morning Session: Survivors of Domestic Violence Curriculum Version 9:00am – 12:00pm ($75.00)

 This session will cover the version of the Making Sense of Your Worth curriculum for survivors of domestic violence.
 There are changes in language to the Participant’s Guide and a few changes and adjustments to the curriculum to better meet the needs of this population.
-Those attending will get the changes to the curriculum, a participant’s guide as well as these additions on the flash drive.
+Those attending will get the changes to the curriculum, a participant’s guide as well as these additions in a Dropbox link.
 Participants must have attended the 4 day Making Sense of Your Worth Training to attend this session.
 Working with survivors of domestic violence requires specialty training.
 If you are interested in learning more about working with this population or work with this population already this training will further your knowledge.
 Although all may attend, it is recommended that only licensed, under-supervision clinicians and those familiar with the population utilize this due to the deeper clinical content.

-Afternoon Session: Anchored: A Bible Study On Self-Worth 12:30-3:30pm ($75.00)
+Afternoon Session: Anchored: A Bible Study On Self-Worth 1:00pm – 4:00pm ($75.00)

 Although the Making Sense of Your Worth curriculum is secular and clinical, we are offering an optional session of training for those interested learning more about facilitating a lighter faith based version of the curriculum.
 Anchored: A Bible Study on Self Worth is for those wanting to offer a faith-based version to faith-based populations.
 This session will add faith-based experiential exercises as well as instruction on how to lead this study.
-Those attending will also receive a notebook copy of the study.
+Participants must have attended the 4 day Making Sense of Your Worth Training to attend this session.
+Those attending will also receive a notebook copy of the study and Dropbox link with resources.

 Commonly Asked Questions